Anyolite/anyolite/README.md

 * [ ] Fix error when running `shards install` on Windows
 * [ ] Fix compilation warning messages for Windows
+* [ ] Fix problems with Regexes due to PCRE conflicts

 Currently none